Dog meat: Hong Kong

 In Hong Kong, the Dogs and Cats Ordinance was introduced by the British Hong Kong Government on 6 January 1950.
 It prohibits the slaughter of any dog or cat for use as food by fine and imprisonment.
 In February 1998, a Hong Konger was sentenced to one month imprisonment and a fine of two thousand HK dollars for hunting street dogs for food.
 Four local men were sentenced to 30 days imprisonment in December 2006 for having slaughtered two dogs.

 India

-Consumption of dog meat is very rare in India, seen in a few tribal communities in some states of Northeast India, particularly Mizoram, Nagaland, Manipur, Tripura, and Arunachal Pradesh.
+Consumption of dog meat is seen in Northeast India, espcially in the states of Mizoram, Nagaland, and Manipur, as well as in parts of Meghalaya.

-In March 2020, the Government of Mizoram passed the Animal Slaughter Bill 2020 which effectively bans dogs from being slaughtered in the state.

-In Nagaland, dog lovers had launched a campaign to end Nagaland's dog meat trade.
-The Government of Nagaland banned the consumption and trading of dog meat in the state on 3 July 2020.
+In 2016, animal rights activist Maneka Gandhi, then Minister of Women and Child Development of India, raised a nation-wide petition to stop dog meat sale and consumption, specifically targeting Nagaland and Mizoram.
+The issue caught public attention when she posted on Twitter on 30 June 2022 a photograph of dog trade in Nagaland, commenting: "This is illegal according to the laws of India and it cannot be allowed under the guise of culture."
+In Nagaland, pet lovers had launched a campaign to end Nagaland's dog meat trade.
+Following Gandhi's remarks, the Federation of Indian Animal Protection Organisations (FIAPO) formally requested the Government of Nagaland to ban the consumption and trading of dog meat.
+On 3 July 2020, the Nagaland cabinet meeting passed the legislation for banning the sale and consumption of dog meat in the state.
+The regulation was enacted the next day when the Chief Secretary of Nagaland, Temjen Toy, issued an order banning dog markets, the commercial import and trading of dogs, and commercial sale of dog meat.